Archaeology in Action

 Exciting archaeological discoveries are made, and continue to be made every day in London.
 These contribute to our ever evolving understanding of the capital, how it has changed and continues to be shaped by the past that surrounds it.

-Countless exciting archaeological discoveries have been made, and continue to be made each day in London.
-These have greatly contributed to our ever evolving understanding of the capital.
-Archaeology in Action presents some of these valuable finds.
-Sites that feature include the Roman High Street unearthed at number 1 Poultry and the Saxon town of Lundenwic uncovered at Covent Garden.
-There is also a changing display of new finds from London sites, starting with Shakespearean playhouses, including The Rose and The Theatre.
+Archaeology in Action presents some of these valuable finds for the first time from sites such as the Roman High Street unearthed at number 1 Poultry and the Saxon town of Lundenwic uncovered at Covent Garden.
+New finds from London sites will also be shown in a changing display starting with Shakespearean playhouses, including The Rose and The Theatre.

 The Museum of London Archaeology is a long-standing and highly regarded in-house archaeological team and has unearthed a wealth of archaeological treasures.
 These finds are cared for in the London Archaeological Archive and Research Centre - Europe’s largest archaeological archive.